-- 19.2.1 Construction activities will generally be stipulated as part of a planning consent, normally limited between 07.00 and 19.00 hours Mondays to Fridays, and 07.00 to 14.00 hours on Saturdays, with no working activities on Sundays.
-In the event of work being required outwith these hours, e.g. abnormal load deliveries, commissioning works or emergency mitigation works, the Planning Authority will be notified prior to these works taking place, wherever possible. - 19.2.2 Operation of crushing equipment located within / next to borrow pits will generally be limited to 08.00 to 18.00 hours Mondays to Fridays and 08.00 to 12.00 hours Saturdays, with no operation on Sundays. - 19.2.3 Any blasting on site shall only take place between the hours of 10.00 to 16.00 on Monday to Friday inclusive and 10.00 to 12.00 on Saturdays with no blasting taking place on a Sunday or on National Public Holidays, unless otherwise approved in advance in writing by the Planning Authority.
+- 19.2.1 Construction activities will generally be stipulated as part of a planning consent, normally limited between 07.00 and 19.00 hours Mondays to Fridays, and 07.00 to 13.00 hours on Saturdays, with no working activities on Sundays.
+In the event of work being required outwith these hours, e.g. abnormal load deliveries, commissioning works or emergency mitigation works, the Planning Authority will be notified prior to these works taking place, wherever possible. - 19.2.2 Operation of crushing equipment located within / next to borrow pits will generally be limited to 08.00 to 18.00 hours Mondays to Fridays and 08.00 to 12.00 hours Saturdays, with no operation on Sundays - 19.2.3 To reduce the potential effects of construction noise, the Contractor considers the following types of mitigation: - Those activities that may give rise to audible noise at the surrounding properties and heavy goods vehicle deliveries to the site would be limited to the hours 07:00 to 19:00 Monday to Friday and 07:00 to 13:00 on Saturdays.
+Turbine deliveries would only take place outside these times with the prior consent of the local authority and the Police.
+Those activities that are unlikely to give rise to audible noise at the site boundary may continue outside of the stated hours. - All construction activities shall adhere to good practice as set out in BS 5228. - All equipment will be maintained in good working order and any associated noise attenuation such as engine casing and exhaust silencers shall remain fitted at all times. - Where flexibility exists, activities will be separated from residential neighbours by the maximum possible distances. - A site management regime will be developed to control the movement of vehicles to and from the proposed development site. - Construction plant capable of generating significant noise and vibration levels will be operated in a manner to restrict the duration of the higher magnitude levels. - 19.2.4 The potential noise and vibration effects of blasting operations will be reduced according to the guidance set out in the relevant British Standards PAN50 Annex D: - Blasting should take place under strictly controlled conditions with the agreement of the relevant authorities, at regular times within the working week, that is, Monday to Friday, between the hours of 10.00 and 16.00.
+Blasting on Saturday mornings shall be a matter for negotiation between the contractor and the local authorities;